holishing/AutoWeatherPtt/README.md

 # AutoWeatherBBS

 Post daily weather information on ptt or any other bbs.
-This version can be post directly by [CurrrentPtt BBS System](https://github.com/ptt/pttbbs).
+This version can be post directly by [CurrentPtt BBS System](https://github.com/ptt/pttbbs).

 ## HOWTO